kletobias/p2022/_posts/2022-02-19-strings_for_your_mind_cpp.md

 using namespace std;

 int main() {
-    string str1 = "To be or not to be, that is the question";
+    string str1 = "To be or not to be that is the question";
     string str2 = "only ";
     string str3 = str1.substr(6,12);
     str1.insert(32, str2);